man-group/dtale/README.md

 This is a hosted notebook site and thanks to Colab's internal function `google.colab.output.eval_js` & the JS function `google.colab.kernel.proexyPort` users can run D-Tale within their notebooks.

-**DISCLAIMER:** It is import that you set `USE_COLAB` to true when using D-Tale within this service.
+**DISCLAIMER:** It is important that you set `USE_COLAB` to true when using D-Tale within this service.
 Here is an example:

 ```python
 import pandas as pd